tytydraco/yessleep/out/When_I_was_8_years_old_my_magical_school_bus_kidnapped_my_classmates_10_years_later_its_come_back_to_get_me.md

 “What?”
 His words dragged me to my feet.
 “Ethan, what—”

-“There is a fucking flying school bus outside out window.”
+“There is a fucking flying school bus outside out the window.”
 He said in a hiss.
 “And no, I am not making this shit up!”

 Something ice cold crept down my spine, and I shook my head.